Waste water treatment from semiconductor production

 Germany 2023

-Wastewater treatment at a chemical site rich in tradition
+Process water treatment at a chemical site rich in tradition

 InfraLeuna GmbH and its associated companies are the owners and operators of the infrastructure facilities at Leuna, a chemical site rich in tradition.
 InfraLeuna GmbH pursues the goal of shaping and developing the framework conditions for the production operations of its customers at the site.
 This involves the supply of necessary media such as energy and water, disposal through the central wastewater treatment plant and analytical services in its modern laboratory.